Erioldoesdesign/Design_HOSS_PhD/hackathon observation/hackathons-situational-awareness.md

 This hackathon mentions design/designers as an integral part of the recruitment phase of the hackthon but [little is said after the event](https://crd.org/2021/04/23/safometer-and-needs-in-transit-equalitech-winning-products-out-now/) by the [civil rights defenders](https://crd.org/) or FLOSSK in how these projects were conducted.
 Both the projects websites seem to be down as of 2023 but a search on github shows [needsintransit](https://github.com/XhesikaLeka/needsintransit) and [safometer](https://github.com/EdonaHaziraj/Safometer).
 No issues eithe ropen or closed and no documentattion beyond the code needed to deploy/install those projects exists.
 [A facebook page](https://www.facebook.com/events/416245782743487/?active_tab=discussion&locale=ms_MY) exists for the event but no discussions have happened 'in the open' despite this being backed by a regional FLOSS (Free Libre Open SOurce Software) organisation.

+### [Announcing the 6th Global Virtual Design Sprint](https://medium.com/dallas-design-sprints/announcing-the-6th-global-virtual-design-sprint-may-3-28-2021-ef7c4be902ef) and an now unpublished article from 2018 I have saved as a .pdf that I'll reference.
+*the Global Virtual Design Sprint (GVDS), those advancements and explorations are showcased in a month-long event designed to teach others how to do them.
+With a ‘learn-by-doing’ model at its core, the GVDS brings an international team of practitioners and professionals together to showcase what they do best.*
+*5 out of the 6 teams finished the week with a testable prototype.
+Almost all teams were able to schedule qualified testers to verify their designs/approach.*

+The Global Virtual Design sprint is what I would describe as a hackathon-like event but focuses on on the design aspects of technology innovation - with the ideal to produc a testable prototype but not the pressure to produce functioning 'code' or 'software'.
+The official description is only available via [the way back machine as the url is no longer active](https://web.archive.org/web/20210127203038/https://www.virtualdesignsprint.com/gvds5-faq)
+Different to the hackathons noted previously almost all the attendees were some kind of design professional and the processes in place were all 'design' activities.
+Presumeably aligned with how design sprints are taught in a particular [referenced masterclass](https://go.ajsmart.com/masterclass).
+One significant thing to note is that the GVDS's are pay to enter, so participants are charged a fee to participate in an event which is not the case for most hackathons where winning teams would instead win a prize.